 Full Spectrum | Portland Winter Light Festival

-Vicarious worked with the Portland Winter Light Festival to produce Full Spectrum, a benefit for the organization.
-The event featured incredible light art, a live fire dinner, an unforgettable musical performance by Tuvan throat singer Soriah, and the unveiling of the 2019 PDXWLF artist roster. (photo by Hamid Shibata Bennett)
+Cari worked with the Portland Winter Light Festival to produce Full Spectrum, a benefit for the organization.
+The event featured incredible light art, a live fire dinner by Proletariat Butchery, an unforgettable musical performance by Tuvan throat singer Soriah, and the unveiling of the 2019 PDXWLF artist roster. (photo by Hamid Shibata Bennett)

 Florida's Southern Supper | Friends of James Beard Benefit